-- f.
-Install appropriate cartridge into the regulated release mechanism receiver and each regulated actuator receiver.
-Hand tighten firmly. - g.
-Remove the lock bar. - h.
+- Remove shipping cap and weigh each cartridge.
+Replace if weight is 1/2 ounce (14.2 g), or more, below weight stamped on cartridge. - g.
+Install cartridge into the regulated release mechanism receiver and each regulated actuator receiver.
+Hand tighten firmly. - h.
+Remove the lock bar. - i.
 Install cover on regulated release assembly and each regulated actuator assembly and secure with appropriate fasteners or visual inspection seal.
 Insert seal (Part No. 197) in each upper and lower cover hole, if applicable.
 If system is install in an OEM enclosure, attach enclosure cover and secure with appropriate hardware or procedure. - Record installation date on tag attached to unit and/or in a permanent file.